thelastpickle/cassandra-reaper/src/docs/content/docs/download/docker.md

 docker-compose run nodetool-ssl status
 ```

-When adding the Cassandra node to the Reaper UI, the above commands can be used to find the node IP address.
+When adding the Cassandra node to the Reaper UI with the IP address, the above commands can be used to find the node IP address.
+You can also add the Cassandra node to the Reaper UI by hostname.
+The container's hostname is the docker-compose service name.

 A `cqlsh` Docker Compose service is included as well for both the default and SSL encrypted environments to allow the creation of user tables in Cassandra.